 Accreditation and registers

-Yes, for many practitioners the Certificate of Proficiency route is an entry route for BACP members who have not taken an accredited course and wish to join the BACP Register.
+Yes.
+The Certificate of Proficiency route is an entry route for BACP members who have not taken an accredited course and wish to join the BACP Register.
 Eligibility depends on BACP requirements at the time you apply.

 On completion of the Dual Diploma you are eligible to apply for:

-- Registered membership of the NCIP, giving access to a recognised professional community.
+- Registered membership of the NCIP.

 - The BACP Proficiency Test, leading to BACP Registered Member status.